Skip to main content

 Get vaccinated

-Vaccines are important tools to protect against many serious communicable diseases.
-Staff and families are also encouraged to ensure they are up to date on all recommended vaccines for other communicable diseases.
+Vaccines are important tools to protect against many serious communicable diseases, including COVID-19.
+Staff and families are also encouraged to ensure they are up to date on all recommended vaccines.

 • Parents/caregivers should be aware their child should not go to child care if their child is sick.
 Parents/caregivers can also encourage their child(ren) to share when they are not feeling well.